iff-gsc/LADAC-Examples/README.md

 There are initialization m-files in multiple subfolders (e.g. `Copter/Bebop2/init_...`) to initialize the parameters of the physical model as well as of the controller.
 There are simulation slx-file (e.g. `Copter/models/QuadcoterSimModel_...`) for different kinds of vehicles and different types of controllers.
+For airplanes you can use the following FlightGear model for visualization: `./modules/ladac-examples-data/FlightGear/runfg_Dummy-RC-Airplane.sh`

 ### General use of ArduPilot SITL
 Standard ArduPilot flight modes will only work if you load appropriate parameters for you vehicle.